Abhis2505/CuisineCourier/README.md

-Cuisine Courier is your go-to food delivery service, offering a wide range of delectable meals from top restaurants straight to your doorstep.
+Cuisine Courier is a go-to food delivery service, offering a wide range of delectable meals straight to your doorstep.
 Our platform ensures a seamless and enjoyable dining experience at home, connecting you with local favorites and international delights.